hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 </div>
 ```

+They are natively supported by Astro, by introducing client-side navigation.
+After a simulated
-After a simulated page transition via the client-side navigation, javascript that had already been
+page load, javascript that had already been loaded stays untouched.
+This has the positive
-loaded stays untouched.
-This has the positive effect of loading the htmx dependency only once, but
+side-effect of loading the htmx dependency only once, but we will still have to re-trigger htmx
-we will still have to re-trigger htmx with the new page.
+with the new page.

 ```js
 <script is:inline>